 Reporting: Insurers must report PA data annually to the relevant state insurance department.

-This model act applies to all health insurance insurers, plans, private review agents, and utilization review plans, with exceptions for self-insured health benefit plans under the federal Employee Retirement Income Security Act (ERISA) of 1974 and healthcare provided under the Workers’ Compensation Act.
+The model act applies to all health insurance insurers, plans, private review agents, and utilization review plans, with exceptions for self-insured health benefit plans under the federal Employee Retirement Income Security Act (ERISA) of 1974 and healthcare provided under the Workers’ Compensation Act.

 Industry Trade Associations

-In June 2025, AHIP and the BCBSA announced a voluntary initiative by health insurance providers to simplify prior authorization, with a focus on “connecting patients more quickly to the care they need while minimizing administrative burdens on providers.”
+In June 2025, AHIP and the BCBSA announced a voluntary initiative by health insurers to simplify PA, with a focus on “connecting patients more quickly to the care they need while minimizing administrative burdens on providers.”
 The initiative applies to insurance markets including commercial coverage, Medicare Advantage, and Medicaid managed care.
 The participating member health plans voluntarily commit to:

 Standardize electronic PA by Jan.
 1, 2027.
 Participating health plans will work toward implementing common, transparent submissions for ePA.